Nimauric/Mapler/README.md

     │   │   ├── bin.1.fa
     │   │   ├── ...
     │   ├── checkm
-    │   │   ├── checkm-plot.pdf # A 2D plot of bin completness and contamination
+    │   │   ├── checkm-plot.pdf # A 2D plot of bin completeness and contamination
     │   │   └── checkm_report.txt # A count of near complete, high quality, medium quality and low quality bins, followed by details on each bins
     │   ├── read_contig_mapping_plot.pdf # A visual version of read_contig_mapping.txt
     │   └── read_contig_mapping.txt # A report on the aligned reads and aligned bases ratios, split by bin quality